aws/amazon-chime-sdk-ios/README.md

 ### Video

 > Note: You will need to bind the video to `VideoRenderView` in order to display the video.
 > A local video tile can be identified using `isLocalTile` property.
 > A content video tile can be identified using `isContent` property.
 See [Screen and content share](#screen-and-content-share).
 > A tile is created with a new tile ID when the same remote attendee restarts the video.

-You can find more details on adding/removing/viewing video from [building-a-meeting-application-on-ios-using-the-amazon-chime-sdk/](https://aws.amazon.com/blogs/business-productivity/building-a-meeting-application-on-ios-using-the-amazon-chime-sdk/).
+You can find more details on adding/removing/viewing video from [Building a meeting application on ios using the Amazon Chime SDK](https://aws.amazon.com/blogs/business-productivity/building-a-meeting-application-on-ios-using-the-amazon-chime-sdk/).

 #### Use case 11.
 Start receiving remote video.